developer-zebra/developer-zebra-site/src/emdk-for-android/7-5/tutorial/tutMxTouchManager/index.md

     Provide some name in the "Name" field (Ex.
 MyTouchManager).
 The "Name" field is used to identify each feature, which is required when editing features programmatically.
 You can also keep the "Name" field empty.

-    The drop-down "Touch Action" provides different modes that you can choose to set the Touch of your Symbol Android device.
+    The drop-down "Touch Action" provides different modes that you can choose to set the Touch of your Zebra Android device.
 You can select "Stylus and Finger", "Glove and Finger" or keep the existing setting.
 We will select "Glove and Finger" option as the Touch Mode.

     > Note: So if we select "Glove and Finger" option, we will not be able to use stylus to interact with the device.